Nex4rius/Nex4rius-Programme/README.md

 - shows the required energy to dial an address (or error if invalid address)
 - works with Computronics ColorfulLamps

-Make Pull Requests if you want :)
+Make pull requests if you want :)